CMC-lab/TranCIT/docs/api.rst

 API Reference
 ############

-Welcome to the comprehensive API reference for **TranCIT: Transient Causal Interaction**.
+Welcome to the comprehensive API reference for **TranCIT: Transient Causal Interaction Toolbox**.
 This section provides detailed documentation for all classes, functions, and modules in the package.

 The TranCIT package is organized into several core components: